mcshane-fire/bumps/readme.txt

-  e<num>   This crew goes up <num> places, <num> can be negative for a crew going down. v<num>   Similar to above, but that crew will be shown with a lighter line to indicate they didn't race that day. w<num>   The next <num> crews all went up by one, the next crew went down <num> places. d<1.2.3> The division sizes change for the next day.
-Inside literal <> brackets is a dot separated list of division sizes. p        The next crew with an e or v code receives a penalty bump after the e/v code has been applied.
+  e<num>   This crew goes up <num> places, <num> can be negative for a crew going down. v<num>   Similar to above, but that crew will be shown with a lighter line to indicate they didn't race that day. w<num>   The next <num> crews all went up by one, the next crew went down <num> places. d(1.2.3) The division sizes change for the next day.
+Inside literal () parentheses is a dot separated list of division sizes. p        The next crew with an e or v code receives a penalty bump after the e/v code has been applied.

 For codes u, o & w that indicate the results for multiple crews no codes are included for any of the crews specified.
-For ease of reading, codes from each division are typically seperated by a space, results from each day occur on a newline.
+For ease of reading, codes from each division are typically seperated by a space, results from each day occur on a separate line.